citadel-tech/coinswap/docs/makerd.md

 - `fidelity_amount`: Amount (in satoshis) locked as a fidelity bond to deter Sybil attacks.
 - `fidelity_timelock`: Lock duration in block heights for the fidelity bond.
 - `connection_type`: Specifies the network mode; set to "TOR" in production for privacy, or "CLEARNET" during testing.
-- `directory_server_address`: The Tor address of the DNS Server.
-This value is set to a fixed default for now.
 - `base_fee`: A fixed fee charged by the Maker for providing its services (in satoshis).
 - `amount_relative_fee_pct`: A percentage fee based on the swap amount.